matthagan15/thesis/thermal_state.typ

     $ <eq_el_gigante_dos>
     which also demonstrates that $tr cal(T)(rho) = 0$ for $rho$ such that $[rho, H_S] = 0$.
 ] <lem_tsp_transitions>
-The proof of this lemma uses similar techniques to the proof of @thm_tsp_first_order_phi but is significantly more technical and can be found in @sec_appendix_haar.
+The proof of this lemma uses similar techniques to the proof of @thm_tsp_first_order_phi but is significantly more technical and can be found in @sec_tsp_appendix.

 Next we will compute the effects of the channel on just the system alone which involves computing the partial trace $tr_(hilb_E)$.
 We can either do this for a generic environment, which results in summations over $hilb_E$ floating around, or specialize to a specific choice of $hilb_E$ and compute the summation.
 For the remainder of this paper we will choose the latter option with a single qubit environment $hilb_E = CC^2$ and denote the Hamiltonian $H_E = mat(0, 0; 0, gamma)$.
 Our environment input states then become